momentohq/momento-php-redis-client/README.md

-# Welcome to Momento php-redis drop-in replacement
+# Momento Drop-in Replacement for PhpRedis

-Welcome to the Momento PHP-Redis Drop-in Replacement package!
-This package is a wrapper around the PHP-Redis extension that allows integration with Momento's caching service.
-You can use this as a direct replacement for PHP-Redis, while leveraging the benefits of Momento's serverless cache.
+Welcome to the Momento Drop-in Replacement for PhpRedis!
+This package is a wrapper around the PhpRedis extension that allows integration with Momento cache.
+You can use this as a direct replacement for PhpRedis, while leveraging the benefits of Momento serverless cache.

+This product includes PHP software, freely available from <http://www.php.net/software/>.

 ## Pre-requisites